eb-del/mettle/content/General/Magic.md

 - [[Quirk Magic]]
 - [[Wanderwhimsy]]

+# Practitioners
+The most common and most broad term used for any [[Humans|human]] magic-practitioner is **sorcerer**[^sorc].
+The term often carries the connotation of someone who uses magic to capture, bend, and weave fate; to oppose the natural order with one's ambition.
+This connotation can come with both praise and prejudice.
+The terms  **mage**[^mag] and **wizard**[^wiz] are alternative titles for sorcerers, typically associated with more experienced, older practitioners.

+When an individual diversifies their responsibilities and areas of study beyond the use of magic (or those who have added magic to supplement an existing mastery), **philosopher** and **sage** are also used—sage in particular is often used for traditional magic-practitioners from smaller chiefdoms.

+In addition to these broader titles, there are also more specific, specialist titles from the many disciplines and subdisciplines of magic (such as pyrokinesist, a practitioner of [[Kinesis#Pyrokinesis|pyrokinesis]]).

 # Further Reading
 - [[index|Make and Mettle]]
 - [[Psyche]], the soul and principal interface with magic

 # Footnotes
 [^mag]: ![[Uyu.svg|12]] **[[OOU]]**: The English words "magic" and "mage" has origins in the Ancient Greek word "magikós" (μαγικός), as in pertaining to the qualities of a "mágos" (μάγος), which itself is a borrowed word from Old Persian "maguš⁠" (written in cuneiform), a word referencing priests to the deity Mazda.